-- Category 1, Does Comply with ICAO Standards: A country's civil aviation authority has been assessed by FAA inspectors and has been found to license and oversee air carriers in accordance with ICAO aviation safety standards.
+- Category 1, Does Comply with ICAO Standards: FAA inspectors assessed a country's civil aviation authority and determined that it licenses and oversees air carriers in accordance with ICAO aviation safety standards.

-- Category 2, Does Not Comply with ICAO Standards: The Federal Aviation Administration assessed this country's civil aviation authority (CAA) and determined that it does not provide safety oversight of its air carrier operators in accordance with the minimum safety oversight standards established by the International Civil Aviation Organization (ICAO).
+- Category 2, Does Not Comply with ICAO Standards: FAA inspectors assessed a country's civil aviation authority and determined that it does not provide safety oversight in accordance with ICAO standards.

 This rating is applied if one or more of the following deficiencies are identified:

 - the country lacks laws or regulations necessary to support the certification and oversight of air carriers in accordance with minimum international standards;

 - the CAA lacks the technical expertise, resources, and organization to license or oversee air carrier operations;

 - the CAA does not have adequately trained and qualified technical personnel;

 - the CAA does not provide adequate inspector guidance to ensure enforcement of, and compliance with, minimum international standards;

 - the CAA has insufficient documentation and records of certification and inadequate continuing oversight and surveillance of air carrier operations.